 What is Harmony Day?

 Harmony Day is 21 March each year and is celebrated nationally.
 While its origins relate to the UN-sponsored International Day for the Elimination of Racial Discrimination, the concept of harmony extends to inclusion more broadly— 'everybody belongs'—from diverse backgrounds and life circumstances.
-At Griffith we'll celebrate Harmony Day on 21 March across all our campuses.
-We also have activities across all campuses for the week of March 18–22.
-See below for event programs and pledge to Close the Gap.
+At Griffith we celebrate Harmony Day on 21 March across all our campuses.
+We also have activities across all campuses throughout the week.
+See below for 2019 event programs and pledge to Close the Gap.

 Mr Henry Smerdon, AM DUniv, Chancellor, Griffith University